d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 4. A derivation connecting the symmetric two-source amplitudes to the standard sourced-field form.
 5. A clearer substrate-level interpretation of $z_e$, $z_u$, and $A_v$.
 6. Derivation of the internal voltage $V_{\rm int}$ from the proton closure geometry — this would close the charge derivation.
+7. Derivation of the length anchor — the one-meter projection scale appearing as $A_v$ in the charge factorization and as the geometric-mean anchor in $r_{0,\mathrm{eff}} = \sqrt{r_s(1\,\mathrm g)\cdot(1\,\mathrm m)}$ — or, failing that, a demonstration that every extraction route carries the anchor dependence identically, which would make the convergence of Section 5.2 unit-invariant even while the individual extracted values are not.

 Those are not minor bookkeeping tasks.
 They are the actual frontier left by the present paper.
 But stating them explicitly is part of the point: once the constants have been unpacked this way, the remaining unknowns are narrower, more specific, and more physically interpretable than the original presentation in which $G$, $h$, and $e$ simply appear as separate primitives.
 Read technically, the present paper is a structural audit rather than a final derivation; read philosophically, it sharpens the question of what assumptions remain irreducible once the propagation, displacement, and excitation branches are taken together.
 That broader postulate-level reading is developed in the philosophical companion.